Co-mining: Self-Supervised Learning for Sparsely Annotated Object Detection: Introduction

 \section{Introduction}

-Object detectors have achieved significant improvements in accuracy thanks to the development of deep Convolutional Neural Networks (CNNs) \cite{resnet16,Huang2017DenselyCC,VGG}.
-Most of object detectors are trained in the completely annotated object datasets \cite{coco14,Everingham_VOC_IJCV_2010}.
-However, when the object dataset is large in images and categories, it is pretty hard, even impossible, to annotate all existing object instances, especially in the crowded scenery. \red{To tackle} this problem, the task of Sparsely Annotated Object Detection (SAOD) is proposed recently, which has drew great attention \cite{softsampling,samplingforsparse,brloss}.
+Object detection has achieved significant improvements in accuracy thanks to the development of deep Convolutional Neural Networks (CNNs) \cite{resnet16,Huang2017DenselyCC,VGG14,AlexNet12}.
+Most of object detectors are trained in the completely annotated object datasets \cite{coco14,Everingham_VOC_IJCV_2010,Object365}.
+However, when the object dataset is large in images and categories, it is pretty hard, even impossible, to annotate all existing object instances, especially in the crowded scenery.
+To deal with this problem, the task of Sparsely Annotated Object Detection (SAOD) is proposed recently, which has drew great attention \cite{softsampling,samplingforsparse,brloss, SROD2020}.
 SAOD is different from conventional Semi-Supervised Object Detection (SSOD).
 In SSOD \cite{CSD2019,Tang2020proposal,NOTERCNN}, a small part of training images are fully annotated and the rest of training images are totally unlabeled.
-Compared to SSOD, SAOD only annotates a part of instances in each image.
+Compared to SSOD that annotates a part of images, SAOD annotates a part of instances in each image.

 One of major challenges in SAOD is that the unlabelled instances will interference the training of a detector.
 During training, the unlabelled instances provide an incorrect supervision signal, where those unlabeled instances and their surrounding proposals are mistakenly regarded as hard negatives in Fig. \ref{fig:archcom}(a).
-As a result, the weight update in the gradient back-propagation will be misguided.
+As a result, the weight updated in the gradient back-propagation will be misguided.
 Inspired by the practice in semi-supervised object detection, one straightforward solution for SAOD \cite{samplingforsparse} is to first train a detector with sparse annotations and then use the pseudo labels generated by the learned model to retrain a new detector.
-However, the first learned model is easily confused by the unlabeled instances, the generated pseudo labels for the second detector learning are still of low credibility.
-Hence, how to deal with these unlabelled instances during training is a key factor to improve sparsely annotated object detection.
+However, since the first learned model is deeply confused by the unlabeled instances, the generated pseudo labels for the second detector learning are still of low credibility.
+Hence, how to deal with the unlabelled instances during training is a key factor to improve SAOD.